Infinite Worlds (album): Background

 2014 saw self-taught multi-instrumentalist and songwriter Laetitia Tamko release a six-song EP titled Persian Garden via Miscreant Records.

 Recorded in both a basement in Brooklyn and in Dobbs Ferry, New York, instrumentation help came from multiple collaborators.

 2017 would see Tamko with a new recording location and a new producing partner in Christopher Daly.
 Infinite Worlds would this time be released with the help of Father/Daughter Records, an independent label that boasted bands like Mutual Benefit and Diet Cig.

 Several songs appearing on Garden were dusted off and re-recorded for Worlds; "The Embers" was originally named "Sharks" but shifted from "whispered confession to empowering paean" for the full-length.
 "Fear & Force" and "Cold Apartment" were also given a new sheen.

 Collaborators included Gardens bass guitarist Eva Lawitts, who came back to record on the album.
-The duty of mastering was handled by Jamal Ruhe, who had lended his technical talents to recordings including experimental rock collective Swans' The Seer (2012).
+The mastering was handled by Jamal Ruhe, who had lent his technical talents to recordings including experimental rock collective Swans' The Seer (2012).